OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/23 February 2002.md

 ## Control System & Sociopolitical Manipulation

-- V's encounter with a man at a grocery store was described as a "warning."
 - Slide (reality sequence) was described as having gotten "stuck," indicating discontinuity.
 - Discontinuities occur when frequencies fall out of synch with those who share one's reality.